Wikimedia taps leader of South African nonprofit as its next CEO

 “Throughout her career, she has driven tangible impact on issues from health care to unemployment,” Tymkiv said in a statement.
 “We believe that she will be a powerful champion to grow the Wikimedia movement and increase global access to free knowledge.”

-Maher told Axios in February she hoped her successor would “come from the future of knowledge” — meaning regions including Africa, the Indian subcontinent, or Latin America.
-Iskander, who emigrated from Cairo to the U.S. with her family when she was a child and has worked for most of the past decade in South Africa, satisfies that desire.
+Maher told Axios in February she hoped her successor would “come from the future of knowledge” — meaning regions including Africa, the Indian subcontinent or Latin America.
+Iskander, who emigrated from Cairo to the United States with her family when she was a child and has worked for most of the past decade in South Africa, satisfies that desire.

-She also brings an Ivy League education, earning a J.D. from Yale Law in 2003, and ties to major U.S. political groups and institutions, including a six-year stint serving as chief operating officer for Planned Parenthood and a tour clerking in the federal courts system for the Seventh Circuit.
+She also brings an Ivy League education, earning a JD from Yale Law in 2003, and ties to major U.S. political groups and institutions, including a six-year stint serving as chief operating officer for Planned Parenthood and a tour clerking in the federal courts system for the U.S. Court of Appeals for the 7th Circuit.
 Iskander has racked up accolades along the way, including a stint as a Rhodes Scholar at Oxford University and in 2019 a Skoll Award, which honors “social entrepreneurs whose innovations have already had significant, proven impact on some of the world’s most pressing problems.”

-Asked whether she will be based in the U.S., Iskander said, “My plan is to be based where I’m needed, which is probably mostly going to be on a screen and on airplanes, but I will be in the U.S. quite a lot.”
+Asked whether she will be based in the United States, Iskander said, “My plan is to be based where I’m needed, which is probably mostly going to be on a screen and on airplanes, but I will be in the U.S. quite a lot.”

 While Wikimedia has ballooned in size over the past decade, Iskander said she’s wary of any expansion that could endanger the culture the organization has built.

-“Scaling people and departments and tasks and activities, Lots of people do that,” she said.
+“Scaling people and departments and tasks and activities, lots of people do that,” she said.
 “I think how you scale culture alongside that is much harder.”

-As for the organization’s long standing efforts to reduce barriers to information globally, Iskander said she expects the group’s advocacy will continue to focus on “ensuring in countries across the world that there is free and open access to knowledge,” including working with governments on “making sure that their own policy and regulatory environments are allowing for that.”
+As for the organization’s long-standing efforts to reduce barriers to information globally, Iskander said she expects the group’s advocacy will continue to focus on “ensuring in countries across the world that there is free and open access to knowledge,” including working with governments on “making sure that their own policy and regulatory environments are allowing for that.”

 Iskander starts Jan.
 5 and will report to the Wikimedia Foundation’s board of trustees.